joemcmanus/ircMiner/README.md

       --graph            Create a graph
       --cloud            Create a word cloud
       --title TITLE      Title of Graph
+      --exclude EXCLUDE  List of words to exclude, enclose in quotes

 To look at one log and create a single wordcloud: